 When Should You Plant Onions?

 Onions are quite easy to grow and require very little maintenance.
 Plant onions in full sun two to four weeks after your area's last frost and when the nighttime temperatures stop dipping below 28 degrees Fahrenheit.
-When the onions reach a few inches in height, mulch around them to help them retain moisture and to keep weeds down.
+When the onions reach a few inches in height, mulch around them to help them retain moisture and keep weeds down.

 Gardeners in colder regions may have to wait until the ground is workable to plant their onions.
 This usually occurs in late March or April.
 Those in warmer regions can often plant their onions a bit sooner in late winter rather than waiting until early spring.